Augmenta-tech/UnrealLiveLinkAugmenta/README.md

 ## Installation

-### Git User
+1. Close your Unreal project.

-Add this repository as a submodule in a `*Plugins*` folder at the root of your Unreal project (where your Content folder is).
+2. (Git User) Add this repository as a submodule in a `*Plugins*` folder at the root of your Unreal project (where your Content folder is).
 The path to this repository should look like `YourProjectName\Plugins\UnrealLiveLinkAugmenta\`.

-### Non Git User

-Download zip and unzip this project in a `*Plugins*` folder at the root of your Unreal project (where your Content folder is).
+2. (Non Git User) Download zip and unzip this project in a `*Plugins*` folder at the root of your Unreal project (where your Content folder is).
 The path to this project should look like `YourProjectName\Plugins\UnrealLiveLinkAugmenta\`.

+3. Launch your Unreal project.
+It should ask you to build UnrealLiveLinkAugmenta, click yes and wait for the build to finish and the Unreal editor to open.

+## Implemented Features

 ### OSC Protocol V2
 [V2 Wiki](https://github.com/Augmenta-tech/Augmenta/wiki/Data)